guillevazquez8/ProfileMatcher/README.md

 I've included CRUD endpoints for Player and Campaign, apart from the key endpoint of the task: `/get_client_config/<string:player_id>`

 But before trying this endpoint you need to have some data in the database.
 I've made the endpoint `/init_data` to initialize a player and a campaign with just sending an empty POST.
-After that, by calling the /get_client_config/{player_id} endpoint it updates the player with all running campaigns.
+After that, by calling the /get_client_config/{player_id} endpoint it updates the player with all running campaigns where this player suits its matchers.
 I get the running campaigns with the endpoint `/campaign/enabled`, which returns all campaigns with enabled=True.